tim4it/databox/README.md

 - static (current in the project)
 - hot reloadable (for high availability systems)

 Fields that are sensitive in configuration must be stored in secure storage (best in the claud).
-Also retrieval must be secured or better encrypted using standard encryption/decryption.
+Also, retrieval must be secured or better encrypted using standard encryption/decryption.

 # Error response

 Error needs to be displayed in standard way (https://developers.databox.com/responses-errors/).
 Latest standard is `RFC7807`, described here: https://www.rfc-editor.org/rfc/rfc7807.html.
 It defines Problem detail object where standard error is described.
 Also timestamp is recommended for additional time monitoring (recommended if we have server to server communication).
 Important: Errors messages should not be descriptive - this can give hacker attacking vector (check which system is used and find system vulnerability).
-Instead, descriptive error should be placed in internal logs (or logs from internal systems).
+Instead, descriptive error should be placed in internal logs (or logs from internal systems) that are not visible from 'outsiders'.

 # Logging, tracing

 Logging should be 'in one place' especially in modern microservice environment (e.g. `graylog` - https://graylog.org/) where we have multiple instances of same or different services.
 This simplifies debugging on tha system and between systems (we can use identifier between systems).

 Tracing is useful when we want to check for bottlenecks in our system.
 We can use `jaeger` (distributed tracing platform - https://www.jaegertracing.io/).
-Every function/method can be marked as tracing and then we can check detailed timings.
+Every function/method can be marked as tracing, and then we can check detailed timings.
 With detail timings we can easily detect where bottlenecks are

 # JWT token handling